 Image from portrait.gov.au

 THIS one in easy to find the answer to.
 Crawford got the fairytale finish bowing out with a premiership medallion in his final game.
-On the other hand, DiPierdomenico won five day and five night premierships with Hawthorn in on of the most dominant periods we have seen by any team in the history of football.
+On the other hand, DiPierdomenico won five day and five-night premierships with Hawthorn in one of the most dominant periods we have seen by any team in the history of football.
 A 7-5 record for Crawf and 17-7 record for Dipper in finals may show that the latter had the better team, but he still deserves credit for his part in those powerful teams.

 CRAWFORD – 2008 Grand Final

 NO one in the history of the AFL has played more games than Crawford did before winning his maiden premiership.
 In one of the most stirring finals of the past generation, he helped lead an inspired Hawks team to a victory over the juggernaut Geelong that had claimed a premiership the year before and lost just once in all of 2008 before the big dance.
 In a wave of emotion and probably relief, Crawford accepted his premiership medal in one of the most famous podium moments and ran off into the sunset.

 DIPIERDOMENICO – 1989 Grand Final

 IN perhaps the greatest grand final ever played Dipper was perhaps the most courageous player on the field.
 Late in the first quarter, DiPierdomenico suffered a few broken ribs and a punctured lung but despite the injury, he played on and was an enormous factor in the outcome of the game.
 He had the third most touches for his team and was at his bullocking best for the remainder of the game which led to Hawthorn claiming the premiership.